Last updated: March 23, 2026

 21. Play Bocce at La Balera dell'Ortica

-Bocce clubs once considered passé, have experienced a resurgence in popularity among younger generations.
+Bocce clubs have experienced a resurgence in popularity among younger generations.
 La Balera dell'Ortica, housed in a former railway station, embodies this newfound enthusiasm.
 Here, you'll find ample space for bocce games, dancing, and an eclectic crowd of all ages enjoying themselves.
 It's a place to let your hair down and partake in a leisurely game of bocce or soak in the lively ambience.
-La Balera dell'Ortica offers a unique Milanese experience that's equal parts nostalgia and modern-day fun.
+La Balera dell'Ortica is a uniquely Milanese experience that blends nostalgia with modern-day energy — and one of the most fun social things to do in Milan.

 Scroll to Top